 5. Donkey Kicks

 I know this sounds funny but it is effective for working your butt muscles and tightening that butt up!
-Ankles are attached around the ankle.
+Weights are attached around the ankle.

 Hands and knees are on the floor.
 We start out with raising your left leg, push the leg straight back until you are almost fully extended.